mobify/mobifyjs/README.md

 ### Building

-Mobify.js uses Grunt.js and Require.js to build the library, and manage all of the dependancies.
+Mobify.js uses Grunt.js and Require.js to build the library, and manage all of the dependencies.
 First, you will need to install the grunt-cli globally:

     npm install -g grunt-cli